-Join Deke McClelland for an in-depth discussion in this video Introducing the Select and Mask workspace, part of Photoshop: 2015 Creative Cloud Updates.
+Join Deke McClelland for an in-depth discussion in this video Introducing the Select and Mask workspace, part of Photoshop CC 2015 New Features.

 - Hello and welcome to the latest edition of Photoshop CC.
 This happens to be the update that Adobe is first releasing in June of 2016 and it goes by the official name Photoshop CC 2015.5.
 I mean, what are you guys talking about 2016 for, when clearly this is the year 2015.5?
 Now whatever it's named, the latest Photoshop has many new features to offer.
 Not the least of which is the selection lab.

 Photoshop has combined the quick selection tool, the standard lasso, and a new selection brush, along with an enhanced version of the old refine edge command to create an entirely new workspace that allows you to create and modify selections in one big operation.
 So here we are looking at a two layer file with this model and her hair flying upward on top, and this beach in the background.
 Our job is to merge the two into a single, credible composition.
 And we'll be doing so using the new selection lab, which Adobe is now calling the select and mask workspace.

 All right I'll switch back to my starter document, and turn on the hair layer.
 You wanna make sure that layer is active and that one of the selection tools is active at the top of the toolbox starting with the rectangular marquis tool, and ending with the quick selection tool.
 And I just want you to notice as long as we're here, the appearance of this auto-enhance checkbox up in the options bar.
 That will become important in just a moment.
 But for now, assuming once again that a selection tool is active, you wanna go up to the options bar and click on the select and mask button in order to fill your screen with the new select and mask workspace.